OmdenaAI/omdena-munich-chapter-deepfakes-detection/README.md

 - Make sure your File names(jupyter notebooks, python files, data sheet file names etc) has proper naming to help others in easily identifing them.
 - Please restrict yourself from creating unnessesary folders other than in 'tasks' folder (as above mentioned naming convention) to avoid confusion.

-## Project Structure
+## ${Project \space Structure}$

     ├── LICENSE
     ├── README.md          <- The top-level README for developers/collaborators using this project.
     ├── original           <- Original Source Code of the challenge hosted by omdena.
-Can be used as a reference code for the current project goal.
+Can be used
+    |                         as a reference code for the current project goal.
     │
     │
     ├── reports            <- Folder containing the final reports/results of this project